 It is estimated that approximately 20,500 US gallons of paint were required to paint the house 24,000-square-foot mansion.
-There are roughly 161 rooms, including 40 bedrooms, 2 ballrooms, nine kitchens and a séance room.
-There are also 47 fireplaces, over 10,000 panes of glass, 2,000 doors, 52 skylights, two basements and three elevators.
+There are roughly 161 rooms, including 40 bedrooms, 2 ballrooms, nine kitchens, and a séance room.
+There are also 47 fireplaces, over 10,000 panes of glass, 2,000 doors, 52 skylights, two basements, and three elevators.

 The home’s conveniences were rare at the time of its construction, some of which included steam and forced-air heating, modern indoor toilets and plumbing, a telephone, a dumb waiter, electric lights serviced by the estate’s own gas manufacturing plant, and push-button gas lights.
-The home even had a annunciator that allowed Sarah to summon her servants and indicate to them where she was in building.
+The home even had an annunciator that allowed Sarah to summon her servants and indicate to them where she was in the building.

 The adornments were lavish including numerous stained glass windows created by the Tiffany Company, gold and silver chandeliers, and hand-inlaid parquet floors and trim

 In her determination to build and build, she lived her life in almost complete solitude.
 And to further confuse the spirits, she slept in a different bedroom every night.

 On September 5, 1922, Sarah died in her sleep of heart failure at the age of 83.
 All of her possessions, with the exception of the house, were bequeathed to her niece and personal secretary.
 Sarah made no mention of the mansion in her will, and appraisers considered the house worthless due to damage caused by the earthquake, the unfinished design and the impractical nature of its construction.